Estimated reading time: 12 minutes

 I’ll admit that before I started budgeting, I was horrible like this, but I made sure my bills were paid on time each month.

-These days all of our receipts and bills go into our budget binder so we know where our money is going or will be.
+These days, all our receipts and bills go into our budget binder so we know where our money will go.

 If most of your bills are paid automatically or arrive electronically, start a folder in your email for each bill.

-Tracking your bill payments is another great task just for that added protection of knowing.
+Tracking your bill payments is another excellent task that adds to the protection of knowing.

 One of our faults was not having enough money in our chequing account when money was automatically debited.